Org-transclusion User Manual

 L

-Links with hyper://, http://, and other protocols: Links with hyper// http// and other protocols
+Links with hyper://, http://, and other protocols: Transclude over a network with hyper// http// etc

 Live-sync edit: Live-sync edit